 KHOC Programs Coming Soon

-Scheduled to start January 2020, this program is identical to “Mature Adult Program” above, except it will be for homeless couples without children.
+Scheduled to start in late-2020, this program is identical to “Mature Adult Program” above, except it will be for homeless couples without children.